 The main determinant of the flavor of your pork will be from the pig’s diet and the amount of fat (marbling) that is in the meat.
 Breed is only a small part of how your pork will taste.

-The breed and, more accurately, the specific genetics of your feeder pigs will determine how quickly they grow, how easy or hard they are to get along with and what their body structure is, but taste is all about feed.
+The breed and, more accurately, the specific genetics of your feeder pigs will determine how quickly they grow, how easy they are to get along with and what their body structure is, but taste is all about feed.

 Here is a very interesting paper from Iowa State University on the differences between crossbred and purebred pigs.
 The paper is from 1957, but don’t let that throw you, the basic ideas are still the same!